CI/CD #04. Jenkins: trigger a Freestyle project via Git webhook.

 previous manual run.
 And there is no app_demo/

-under /var/lib/jenkins/workspace/
+under /var/lib/jenkins/workspace/.

-I added another marker to D:\app_demo\pytest.ini
+I added another marker to D:\app_demo\pytest.ini, check this one in:

 It should automatically trigger another build.
-The ngrok
+The ngrok console shows another event:

 Git records another successful push event, details should match our commit: